 The company behind Very SDK has been working with video and photo processing for about 20 years.
 Their product demonstrates this experience with a wide range of mobile video editing features, filters, and effects.

-Another Chinese SDK with a wide array of useful features.
+Another Chinese video editing SDK with a wide array of useful features.

-We are going to compare the mobile video editor SDKs by five major aspects:
+We are going to compare mobile video editor SDKs by 5 major aspects: